 ZERO ENERGY BUILDING

-A zero energy building is also known as zero net energy building, net zero energy building means the building with net energy consumption, that means the total amount of energy used by building is equal to amount of renewable energy created on site.
-Renewable energy means the energy generate by natural resources like solar, wind, water and etc.
+A zero energy building is also known as a zero net energy building, net-zero energy building means the building with net energy consumption, which means the total amount of energy used by the building is equal to the amount of renewable energy created on-site.
+Renewable energy means the energy generated by natural resources like solar, wind, water and etc.

 - Net Zero Site Energy

 - Net Zero Energy Emissions